Ph.D., Public Policy, Harvard University

 B.A., Political Science, Philosophy, and Economics, Haverford College

 Mark A.R.
-Kleiman, MPP, Ph.D., is the chairman of BOTEC Analysis Corporation and a world-renowned expert in crime reduction, justice, and drug policy.
-In addition to his work with BOTEC, Dr. Kleiman is a Professor of Public Policy and the Director of the Crime Reduction & Justice Initiative at New York University’s the Marron Institute, co-editor of the Journal of Drug Policy Analysis, the organizer of the group blog called The Reality-Based Community and a member of the Committee on Law and Justice of the National Research Council.
+Kleiman, MPP, Ph.D., is the chairman of BOTEC Analysis Corporation, a lead contractor in implementing a legal cannabis market in Washington State and an advisor to Jamaica's Ministry of Industry, Investment Commerce.
+Kleiman is known for his expertise in crime reduction, justice, and drug policy.
+Dr. Kleiman is a professor of Public Policy and the director of the Crime Reduction & Justice Initiative at New York University’s the Marron Institute, co-editor of the Journal of Drug Policy Analysis, the organizer of the group blog called The Reality-Based Community, and a member of the Committee on Law and Justice of the National Research Council.

-His books include When Brute Force Fails: How to Have Less Crime and Less Punishment (named by The Economist as one of the “Books of the Year” for 2009), Against Excess: Drug Policy for Results (winner of the Wildavsky Prize of the Policy Studies Organization for 1993, and Marijuana: Costs of Abuse, Costs of Control.
-With Jonathan Caulkins and Angela Hawken, he co-wrote Drugs and Drug Policy: What Everyone Needs to Know, and (with those co-authors and Beau Kilmer) Marijuana Legalization: What Everyone Needs to Know.
+He has written extensively on drug policy and criminal justice.
+His books include, "When Brute Force Fails: How to Have Less Crime and Less Punishment" (named by The Economist as one of the “Books of the Year” for 2009), "Against Excess: Drug Policy for Results" and "Marijuana: Costs of Abuse, Costs of Control" He co-authored, "Drugs and Drug Policy: What Everyone Needs to Know" and "Marijuana Legalization: What Everyone Needs to Know."